 Statins are notorious for causing muscle wasting.
 And when combined with niacin it may increase this muscle wasting problem.
 You may want to cut back on your statins as you increase your niacin dose.
 Many stop taking statins altogether when using niacin.

 Niacin (nicotinic acid) and sustained-release niacin causes “flushing” in many people.
-Here we address how to reduce or eliminate the side effect of niacin flushing.
+Here I address how to reduce or eliminate the side effect of niacin flushing.

 Preventing Niacin Flushing